orpiske/foss-promoter/README.md

 1. Access the Dashboard import page at: http://localhost:3000/dashboard/import
 2. Upload the the System Overview [dashboard JSON file](./grafana/System%20Overview.json).
 Select the Prometheus data source created previously.

+# Run the demo

-4. Send a Git repository for the system to generate the QR codes for each of the commits in the repository:
+1. Send a Git repository for the system to generate the QR codes for each of the commits in the repository:

 ```shell
 java -jar fp-cli/target/fp-cli-1.0.0-SNAPSHOT.jar  --api-server http://localhost:8080 --repository https://github.com/apache/maven.git
 ```

-4.1.
-Repeat step 4 as you wish.
+2. Repeat step 1 as much as you want.

-5. Shutdown everything
+3. Shutdown everything
 ```shell
 docker-compose down
 ```

 # Tips: